 Delinquency is difficult to define.
-Criminologists, policymakers, and social reformers have all struggled to identify those behaviors that qualify as "delinquency" and determine exactly who is a "delinquent."
-What defines delinquency in a legal sense may be very different from how delinquency and the delinquent are defined by the general public.
-In the next section, we review some definitions of delinquency and delinquents that have emerged during different time periods from legal scholars, criminologists, the public, and the media.
+Criminologists, policymakers, and social reformers have all struggled to identify the behaviors that constitute delinquency and to determine exactly who is a delinquent.
+What legally defines delinquency may differ dramatically from how delinquency and the delinquent are defined by the general public.
+This section reviews some definitions of delinquency and of the delinquent that have emerged during different time periods from legal scholars, criminologists, the public, and the media.